 When is indemnity bond required?

 An indemnity bond is typically required in situations where one party (the surety) agrees to take responsibility for another party’s obligations, ensuring that any potential loss or damage is covered.
-It is commonly used in construction projects, where a contractor may need to provide an indemnity bond to guarantee their performance or fulfill contractual obligations.
+It is commonly used in construction projects, where a contractor may need to provide an indemnity bond to guarantee their performance or fulfil contractual obligations.
 Additionally, indemnity bonds are required in legal scenarios, such as for securing bail, protecting against claims in insurance contracts, or ensuring the repayment of loans.
 They may also be needed in cases involving business partnerships, government tenders, or compliance with regulatory requirements.
 The bond provides financial protection and assurance that the principal party will meet their commitments.

 Importance of indemnity bond